 We boast an impressive number of vino fanatics in the river city for improving your wine education.
-To start there’s Cru Bar + Cellar on James Street, La Lune Wine Co in Fish Lane, and ARC at Howard Smith Wharves.
+To start there’s Cru Bar + Cellar on James Street, and La Lune Wine Co in Fish Lane.

 The pottery wheel, that is.
 Channel your inner creative with a class sculpting your own ceramics.
 There are a growing number of spaces in town happy to teach you the basics of throwing, including Mas and Miek Ceramic Studio in Newstead led by a mother and daughter duo.

 Refuse to travel in the rain?
 They’ve conveniently released some online courses.